-- 0=Questionnaire data (not imputed)

-- 1=Multiple regression imputation
+0=Questionnaire data (not imputed) 1=Multiple regression imputation 2=Logical imputation

-- 2=Logical imputation

 A value of 0 on the imputation flag means that imputation was not necessary; the reported questionnaire data were sufficient to determine an appropriate value on the recode.
 All values other than 0 indicate that the case was imputed for this recode.
-Further details on the imputation process for 2013-2015 are forthcoming at the time of this writing, but since the process used for the 2013-2015 release is similar to that used in the prior release, the below report (for the 2011-2013 data) can be consulted for details:
+The process used for the 2015-2017 release is similar to that used in the prior release; the report hyperlinked below (for the 2013-2015 data) can be consulted for details:

-Summary of 2011-2013 Design and Data collection
+• Summary of 2013-2015 Design and Data collection